vinv1n/pwp2020/README.md

 # pwp2020

 ## Running the API
-Use Docker to run the API
+Use Docker to run the API:
 `docker-compose up`

-API is then accessible at localhost:5000
+API is then accessible at localhost:5000/api.
 Docker also set ups a Postgres database container, and connects the API to the database automaticly.

 ## TESTS